 TD Workflows can be used with version control tools like Git and continuous integration tools such as CircleCI.
 In this tutorial, we’ll go through how to set up a Continuous Deployment pipeline using GitHub and CircleCI.

 This tutorial assumes that you’re already somewhat familiar with TD Workflows.
-If not, please check out the onboarding tutorial first.
+If not, review the onboarding tutorial first.

 For this tutorial, you will need: